codekitchen/dinghy/README.md

 a few issues with the current boot2docker solution.
 Dinghy builds on boot2docker, but with some unique features:

-1. Dinghy uses NFS for sharing files with the VM, and with the Docker containers inside the VM. boot2docker recently added support for sharing all of `/Users` into your VM, but VirtualBox native file sharing is extremely slow.
+1. It uses NFS for sharing files with the VM, and with the Docker containers inside the VM. boot2docker recently added support for sharing all of `/Users` into your VM, but VirtualBox native file sharing is extremely slow.
 It increases our Rails application's bootup time by an order of